-To make the soup, I took the easy route and bought my squash peeled and chopped, ready to cook.
-Also, as a special treat, I substituted some of the milk with cream, considering that this was Thanksgiving.
-We made it a few weeks ago just to test the recipe, and we used whole milk in it.
-I must admit the soup tasted great both times!
+To make the soup, I took the easy route and bought my squash peeled and chopped and ready to cook.
+Also, as a special treat, I substituted some of the cream with coconut milk.
+We made it a few weeks ago just to test the recipe, and at that time, we only used cream.
+I must admit the soup tastes great either way!

 4 cups chopped butternut squash

 3 leeks, cleaned well and chopped (use the white and light green parts)

 1/2 cup coconut milk